Psalm 9

 Psalm 9:11 & 12

-Sing praises to the Lord, enthroned in Zion; proclaim among the nations what he has done.
-For he who avenges blood remembers; he does not ignore the cry of the afflicted.
+Sing praises to Adonai, who lives in Tziyon; proclaim his deeds among the peoples.
+For the avenger of blood remembers them, he does not ignore the cry of the afflicted:

 Those that seek to harm God's people should tremble at this passage.
 When God's people cry out to Him, He hears and acts on their behalf.
 David praised God for this and we can too.